Galveston : Top 5 Things To Do On Foot

 This is in a lovingly restored former central station, bringing you back to the early and mid 20th century, when railroad travel was king.

-The main attraction is the 5 acre railyard, where you can roam inside a large collection of historic railcars, all restored and explained in detail.
-You can even sit and hang inside awhile, imaging a very different time.
-There’s also a traditional museum and side galleries for going more in depth.
+The main attraction is the 5-acre railyard, where you can roam inside a large collection of historic railcars, all restored and explained in detail.
+You can even sit and hang inside awhile, imagining a very different time.
+There’s also a traditional museum and side galleries for going more in-depth.
 There’s a surprising amount of artifacts here!

 Good for at least 2 hours, especially if trains are your passion!